FAQs: Recording consent

 Access the call info pop-up in the call page to see how many participants consented (or not) to the recording

-Where does the dial-in info come from?
+Where do the dial-in details come from?

 Dial-in info is available for meetings scheduled with dynamic links.